How many interesting and trivia facts about Sardinia do you know?

 If you get car sick, brace yourself.
 Being so mountainous, roads in Sardinia can be very windy.

-Years ago, when a friend from Israel visited, he actually asked me if there are no straight roads at all in Sardinia (there are, I promise).
+Years ago, when a friend visited, he actually asked me if there are no straight roads at all in Sardinia (there are, I promise).
 My sister and I were once driving from Sassari to Tempio Pausania.
 It was only a short drive but we kept switching seats to drive, because whoever was not driving would get car sick!

 Sardinia is also the only region of Italy that does not have toll roads.
 In fact, there is no highway in Sardinia, but just some major motorways (called strada statale, and abbreviated as SS).